 The Role of Corruption and Corporate Secrecy

 Rampant corruption in the Congo Basin helps to facilitate illegal logging, allowing companies to gain advantageous concessions and avoid oversight.
-In 2019, the Environmental Investigation Agency revealed that a group of affiliated timber companies referred to as the “Dejia Group” were using bribery and other forms of corruption to rapidly harvest valuable tropical timber in Gabon and the Republic of the Congo.
+In 2019, the Environmental Investigation Agency revealed that a group of affiliated timber companies referred to as the “Dejia Group” were relying on bribery and other forms of corruption to rapidly harvest valuable tropical timber in the region.
 By routinely bribing ministers, the companies were able to illegally obtain timber concessions, as well as to avoid penalties for consistently overharvesting and exporting in excess of Congolese quotas.

 Opaque corporate structures and secrecy jurisdictions also facilitate deforestation in the region by allowing companies to avoid taxes and distance importers in demand countries from connections to deforestation.
 Prior to Global Witness’s investigation into Norsudtimber, Norsudtimber had been able to use a complex corporate structure to obscure the beneficial owners of the company and to obscure the end buyers by trading timber through shell companies in secrecy jurisdictions including Hong Kong and Dubai.